 A single bunk in the dorm will only cost $15 (breakfast included), while a private room with a shared bathroom jumps up to $32.
 Either way, you’re sure to love the fun atmosphere with balconies, hammocks, sun-filled rooms, and tropical tree-house ambiance.

-Things To Do in Costa Rice, Especially For Solo Travelers
+Things To Do in Costa Rica, Especially For Solo Travelers

 Costa Rica is home to some of the most incredible nature in the world.
 Costa Rica, known as the ‘rich coast’ because it has so many natural resources, is one of the most biodiverse countries on earth with over 600 species of birds and around 140 species of mammals alone.
 This makes it an amazing place to explore – but if you’re traveling solo, it can be tough to know where to start.